rosshpayne/ODTM/README.md

 * Simple Framework

 DOM provides a framework for your packages which when fully utilised will provide your operations with the full benefits of restartability and central logging.

-ogging.

 * Simple and safe restartability